MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/cannot-start-computer-from-usb-flash-drive.md

 ## How to determine whether the boot sector is FAT32, FAT16, or NTFS

-To determine whether the USB flash drive was formatted by using the FAT32, FAT16, or NTFS file system, you must check two strings in the boot sector.
+To determine whether the USB flash drive was formatted by using one of the following file systems:

+- FAT32
+- FAT16
+- NTFS

+you must check two strings in the boot sector.
 If the strings contain FAT32, FAT16 or NTFS, the boot sector was formatted in that particular file system format.